 That means that 1 in 6 families are denied the personal and economic stability that safe, decent and affordable housing provides.
 Instead, 1 in 6 families are forced to make impossible choices.
 Safe homes.
 Nutritious food on the table.
 Health care.
 Access to good schools.
 Reliable transportation.

-Over the next five years, we will join Habitat organizations, our partners, our volunteers, and community members across the country to find the solutions and help create the policies that will allow 10 million individuals to meet their most basic needs.
+Over the next 5 years, we will join Habitat organizations, our partners, our volunteers, and community members across the country to find the solutions and help create the policies that will allow 10 million individuals to meet their most basic needs.

 The time is now!

-The upcoming election is the ideal opportunity for you to make affordable housing one of the issues you use to help you choose candidates.
 Use your voice to encourage others to vote and tell candidates that no family should have to spend more than half their income on housing.

 Here's your "action kit":